IanSeyler/llama2.c/README.md

 2) Copy `run.c`, `tokenizer.h`, `stories15M.h`, and `baremetal.sh` to the newlib4 folder
 3) In the newlib4 folder run `baremetal.sh`
 4) Add the `llama2.app` file to BMFS

+Todo list:

+- use `ld` to create the large binary instead of the header files created by `xdd`
+- multicore for BareMetal?

 ## llama2.c